Things heat up on Wall Street as grill giant Weber goes public | DW | 05.08.2021

 Meanwhile, Weber at least can hope to benefit from a strong brand name in the future.
 Years of growth at the top of the industry have given the company a loyal and wealthy clientele.
 "The Weber name and premium brand image are integral to the growth of our business," said the prospectus.
 The document mentions the word "fire" 221 times.

 Weber's greatest strength, however, is also it's greatest weakness.
 If its image suffers, the company is in trouble.
-"We have spent decades building brand affinity and awareness by teaching people how to grill the 'Weber Way,'" wrote the management.
-"Any harm to our brand could result in a significant reduction in such demand which could materially adversely affect our results of operations."
+"We have spent decades building brand affinity and awareness by teaching people how to grill the 'Weber Way,'" wrote company management.
+"Any harm to our brand could result in a significant reduction in such demand, which could materially adversely affect our results of operations."

 The article has been translated from German.